upleveled/system-setup/windows.md

    choco install git nodejs yarn vscode -y
    ```
    This uses Chocolatey to install Git, Node.js, Yarn and Visual Studio Code.<br><br>
+6. Close the Command Prompt and open it again as administrator (like in step 1)<br><br>
-6. Copy the following text and right-click in the Command Prompt window to paste the text.
+7. Copy the following text and right-click in the Command Prompt window to paste the text.
 Hit enter.<br><br>
    ```sh
    npx create-react-app --help
    ```